danielkiedrowski/Swift-SyncAsync/README.md

 - 🚫 You looove completion handlers, you want to do everything asynchronous.
 Adding 2+2? handler!
 Averaging the array? handler!
 - 🚫 You picked up an API that has tons of **asynchronous function** and you want all of them synchronously because you think it's easier.
 Don't do this, they are meant to be like this

-This is the right library if:
+This might be the right library if:
 - You only want to try something out in a **Playground** but the function you need is asynchronous and you don't want your prints getting all messed up
 - You (or somebody else) wrote a **synchronous function** that takes a **hella long time** to execute, you'd love to have a completion handler